Extras

 Amazing Presentation and Pitch Delivery – 13 April 2026, 16:30–17:30

 Develop confidence in delivery, including voice control, body language, eye contact, and managing nerves.
-Hosted by Hari Patience-Davis.
+This session is hosted by Riccardo Ginevri of 13 Times.

 Project Management Essentials – 6 May 2026, 13:00–14:00